also HPC Cluster one MS HPC Pack and use

 2) hpcfile

-This command is used to move small files.
-In Linux, the scp command is used.
-It is used as follows:
+This command is used to transfer small files.
+In Linux, there is a command called scp.
+It is used as follows.

 3) job